 A crucial forestry tool

 Thinning is often the most important thing you can do to influence the growth and health of your forest.
 Proper spacing and thinning can reduce overcrowding and relieve tree stress.
 This helps maintain the health and vigor of your forest.
 Thinning can reduce fire hazards, generate revenue, and increase the value of remaining trees.
-From an aesthetic perspective, thinning helps create a more open forest stand, which often increases the likelihood of wildlife through improved forest habitat.
+From an aesthetic perspective, thinning helps create a more open forest stand, which can also improve habitat conditions for widlife species.

 Learn the proper time and method for thinning your forest

 The following resources will help you decide if thinning is right for you and your forest.
 Start with the presentation below titled Thinning Basics with Glenn Ahrens (under 'Presentations').
 It gives you an overview and some guidelines for thinning based on how trees compete for sunlight, moisture and nutrients.
 If you decide that thinning makes sense for you, continue to explore these online resources to learn how to thin, or where to get more help to plan and implement a thinning operation.

 |For more information, please conact: